All Episodes

 Great to talk to you.

-I've uh been listening to you since I was a small child.
+I've been listening to you since I was a small child.

 Thank you, sir.

-Um, with the Democratic Party uh reaching out to all these illegal immigrants, I think this would be an excellent opportunity for the GOP to reach out to the labor unions uh and get a lot of the labor union votes since uh it seems that the Republicans are on the side of American workers in this thing, and so are they?
+With the Democratic Party reaching out to all these illegal immigrants, I think this would be an excellent opportunity for the GOP to reach out to the labor unions and get a lot of the labor union votes since it seems that the Republicans are on the side of American workers in this thing.

-Actually, I think I think I think the GOP has more labor and labor union votes and voters than anybody really knows.
+Actually, I think the GOP has more labor union votes and voters than anybody really knows.

-I mean, they're they're trying to figure out a way not to offend any of these people because they they're they're hoping to get some of these votes as well.
+I mean, they're trying to figure out a way not to offend these people because they're hoping to get some of these votes as well.

-I mean, it's it's really it's sort of maddening to watch all this.
+I mean, it's really, it's sort of maddening to watch all this.

-I mean, the there's why do we want to try to out democrat democrats?
+I mean, why do we want to try to out Democrat Democrats?

 I just do not understand it.

-Why do we think that we need to get into a competition for votes by by by saying that uh well we we're gonna think the same thing of you and so forth?
+Why do we think that we need to get into a competition for votes by saying that, well, we're going to think the same thing of you and so forth?

 One more thing about it.

-You know, that Jim Tallant, who's a senator for my uh home state of Missouri, uh, I guess on Fox and Friends today, and he was advocating for this, this this hundred dollar rebate.
+Jim Talent, who's a senator from my home state of Missouri, I guess, one Fox and Friends today, and he was advocating for this, this $100 rebate.

-And by the way, here's the the I didn't know this until today.
+And by the way, here's the, I didn't know this until today.

-This hundred bucks is to uh uh sort of uh equal a cut in federal gasoline taxes.
+This $100 is to sort of equal a cut in federal gasoline taxes.

-They've they've taken the tax per gallon, they've multiplied what they the average number of gallons that uh that people are going to buy between now and the end of the summer, and then try to come up with a number to equal uh a rebate of a hundred bucks, which would be the equivalent of you paying no federal gasoline tax during this period.
+And then they're trying to come up with a number to equal a rebate of $100, which would be the equivalent of you paying no federal gasoline tax during this period.

-And so Jim Tallant's on there, and he's saying, ah, this is a this is a pretty good idea, because the amendment that contains this proposal also allows for um uh drilling for oil in and war, which if we ever do this, uh we'll get 1.3 million barrels a day.
+And so Jim Talent's on there, and he's saying, this is a pretty good idea because the amendment that contains this proposal also allows for drilling for oil in ANWAR, which if we ever do this, we'll get 1.3 million barrels a day.

-It would have to have a profound effect on the uh overall supply.
+It would have to have a profound effect on the overall supply.

 Is it enough of an exciting thing?